Blender and Godot in Game Development with Simon Thommes - Software Engineering Daily

 2 Min Read

-Joe Nash, a developer, educator, and recognized community builder, has worked with GitHub, Twilio, Unity, and PayPal.
-He began in software development through mod creation and server management for Garry’s Mod, maintaining a passion for game development to explore new technologies and concepts.
+Joe Nash is a developer, educator, and award-winning community builder, having worked at companies such as GitHub, Twilio, Unity, and PayPal.
+He began in software development by creating mods and managing servers for Garry’s Mod, and game development remains his favorite platform to explore new technologies and concepts.

 Please click here to see the transcript of this episode.